HelpViewer/HelpViewer/README.md

 - Single platform for rendering Markdown and HTML content (both can be present in one help ZIP file)
 - ZIP compression method supported (one single part file only)
-- Rendering diagrams by Mermaid library (included in deployment)
+- Rendering diagrams by Mermaid library (included in deployment package)
 - Syntax highlighting for code blocks
 - Flexible customization of appearance and functionality
 - Automated CI/CD release pipeline (package: 1 ZIP file)
-- Open-source and extendable code (MIT license)
+- Open-source and extendable code
+- MIT license

 ## How it works